VegaDeftwing/OpGuidesHugoSrc/content/Design/web/access.md

 ## Finding a balance.
-A lot of sites that preach accessibility miss a point that everyone is thinking "If I'm focused on accessibility, I won't be able to work as fast or make {{< vale >}}as many{{< /vale >}} cool things.".
+A lot of sites that preach accessibility miss a point that everyone is thinking "If I'm focused on accessibility, I won't be able to work as fast or make as many cool things.".
 Yep.
 That's true.

 Hell, above where I wrote "🗹🗹🗹 these boxes are <b>high contrast.</b>"